-CO SCI 103 is a prerequisite to some of the CO SCI courses above and can be used to fulfill a general education requirement.
+\ CO SCI 103 is a prerequisite to some of the CO SCI courses

-Note: On approval by the CSIT discipline, students may use Math 262, 263 and Physics 102, 103 as a substitute to any of the CO SCI requirements above except CO SCI 139, CO SCI 140 (or 141), and CO SCI 136 as long as a minimum of 18 CO SCI course units is met.
+\\ Note: On approval by the CSIT discipline, students may use Math 262, 263 and Physics 102, 103 as a substitute to any of the CO SCI requirements above except CO SCI 139, CO SCI 141, and CO SCI 136 as long as a minimum of 18 CO SCI course units are met.

-ALL REQUIRED COURSES FOR THE MAJOR MUST BE COM-PLETED WITH A GRADE OF "C" OR BETTER IN ORDER TO GRADUATE.
+ALL REQUIRED COURSES FOR THE MAJOR MUST BE COMPLETED WITH A GRADE OF "C" OR BETTER IN ORDER TO GRADUATE.

-Certificates in Computer Science-Information technology will be issued by the Computer Science/Information Technology discipline upon submittal of an application to the department by the student and successful completion of one or more of the following sequences.
+Certificates in Computer Science-Information Technology will be issued by the Computer Science/Information Technology discipline upon submittal of an application to the department by the student and successful completion of one or more of the following sequences.